Most (city): 11th–15th centuries

-The first written mention of Most is from 1040, when it was mentioned in Latin Chronica Boemorum as Gnevin Pons ("Hněvín Bridge").
-From the end of the 12th century, the Hrabišic dynasty began to colonize the territory and established here a stronghold.
+The first written mention of Most is from 1040, when it was mentioned in Latin Chronica Boemorum as Gnevin Pons ('Hněvín bridge').
+From the end of the 12th century, the Hrabišic dynasty began to colonise the territory and established here a stronghold.
 Most was originally a market village at the crossroads of old trade routes.
-After 1210, the villages was moved to the other bank of the river Bílina.
+After 1210, the village was moved to the other bank of the river Bílina.

 In 1227 Kojata, the last Hrabišic, passed his property to the Zderaz Monastery, but King Wenceslaus I used the right of escheat and took Most from the monastery.
 Hněvín Castle was built on the site of the old stronghold in 1238–1248.
 After 1240, Most acquired the character of a town.
 It was first referred to as a town in 1247.
 In the mid-13th century, it was promoted to a royal city.
 King Ottokar II granted the city further privileges in 1273.
 The city developed rapidly and benefited from its advantageous location near the kingdom's borders and on an important road.

 During the reign of next kings, the city continued to prosper.
 In 1321, 1334, 1395 and 1455, the city was damaged by fires.
 In 1374, Charles IV granted Most the vineyard right, wine has probably been produced here since the 12th century.
 In the mid-14th century, the city walls were finished.
 The prosperity ended with the Hussite Wars but in both 1421 and 1424 the city withstood the Hussite siege.
 Most recovered thanks to the trade route of international importance and thanks to the start of iron ore mining in the nearby Ore Mountains.

 16th–17th centuries

+Baroque fresco depicting the city of Brüx (Most) at the Pilgrimage Church in Bohusudov (Mariaschein).

-In 1515, the worst fire in its history hit the city, damaging the church from 1253–1257 and the town hall.
+In 1515, the worst fire in its history hit the city, damaging the church built in 1253–1257 and the town hall.
 Construction of the new church began in 1517, and the new Renaissance city hall was built before 1553.
 In the second half of the 16th century, the crisis was deepened by crop failures, loans to the king, plague, famine, further fires and Turkish wars.
 Most went into debt and paid off the debts for the next hundred years.
 In 1595, the city bought the Hněvín Castle from Emperor Rudolf II and other estates.

 In 1639–1648, during the Thirty Years' War, the city was occupied by Swedish troops because of the Hněvín Castle.
 After the Thirty Years' War, the city lost much of its economic and political significance.
 So that the castle would no longer be a reason to besiege the city, the inhabitants of Most asked Emperor Ferdinand III to demolish the castle.
 The demolition took place in 1651–1653.